 The scent of freshly baked cookies filled the air as Maya and her little brother, Leo, sat at the kitchen table, a math workbook lying open between them.
-Leo was struggling with a problem involving fractions, and Maya, a math enthusiast, was determined to help.
+So leo was struggling with a problem involving fractions, and Maya, a math enthusiast, was determined to help.
 "Okay, Leo," she said, pointing to the problem.
-"To add these fractions, we need to find the least common multiple, or LCM, of the denominators.
+Practically speaking, "To add these fractions, we need to find the least common multiple, or LCM, of the denominators.
 It's like finding the smallest number that both denominators can divide into evenly."
 Leo frowned, still confused.
 "So, if the denominators are 5 and 15, what's the LCM?"
 Maya smiled, sensing an opportunity to make math more engaging.
 "Let's figure it out together!
-It's easier than you think."
+It's easier than you think.

 Understanding the Least Common Multiple